NVIDIA/nim-deploy/cloud-service-providers/azure/workshops/aiq-rag-blueprint/README.md

 * Deploying RAG pipelines with advanced reasoning capabilities
 * Creating AI-powered research tools with multi-source intelligence
 * Leveraging Kubernetes for scalable AI deployments
+* Option to deploy Nemotron 49B locally on AKS, on Azure AI Foundry or use hosted NIM on build.nvidia.com

 ## What you will learn
 By the end of this workshop, you will have hands-on experience with: